Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/6_Native_Ads.md

 - `BUMaterialMeta` , a property of `BUNativeAd`

-  - You can get  adTitle、adDescription、buttonText of creative button，etc, via `BUMaterialMeta`
+  - You can get  adTitle、adDescription、buttonText of creative button, etc, via `BUMaterialMeta` .

     ```objective-c
     - (void)setNativeAd:(BUNativeAd *)nativeAd {